 The Proteomics Platform provides best-in-class mass spectrometry-based proteomic technologies and analysis capabilities to the Broad community and collaborators throughout the United States and beyond, with the goal of addressing important questions in biology, chemistry, and clinical sciences through intensive collaboration.
 We continue to adopt and pioneer development of cutting-edge sample processing, data collection, and data analysis technologies of greatest importance.

 - Multi -omic and proteogenomic studies of a wide range of cancers, metabolic, and infectious diseases

 - providing detailed views and understanding of cellular signaling networks related to protein phosphorylation, ubiquitylation, acetylation, and cross-talk

-- defining the targets of drugs or identifying protein interactors through chemical proteomics technologies and affinity purification mass spectrometry
+- defining the targets of drugs or identifying protein interactors and interaction surfaces through chemical proteomics technologies, affinity purification mass spectrometry and hydrogen/deuterium exchange mass spectrometry

 - developing biological understanding of response and resistance to therapy

 - improving understanding of immune biology and help develop personalized immunotherapies through analysis of HLA class I and II peptides

 - inventing and optimizing proteomic technologies, automation methods, and computational analyses to increase speed, sensitivity, and completeness of proteome and post-translational modification data, and to improve the ability to extract new knowledge therefrom